 - If the father has hemophilia but the mother does not carry the hemophilia gene, then none of the sons will have hemophilia disease, but all of the daughters will be carriers.

-In about one-third of the children with hemophilia, there is no family history of the disorder.
+In about 1/3 of the children with hemophilia, there is no family history of the disorder.
 In these cases, it’s believed that the disorder could be related to a new gene flaw.

 Carriers of the hemophilia gene often have normal levels of clotting factors but may: